openstreetmap/owg-website/index.md

 Details on OSMF servers and statistics can be found at https://hardware.openstreetmap.org/.

-Current uptime and status is found at https://uptime.openstreetmap.org/ and [on the wiki](https://wiki.openstreetmap.org/wiki/Platform_Status)
+There are also uptime and status details on [this community maintained page on the wiki](https://wiki.openstreetmap.org/wiki/Platform_Status), as well as this somewhat unreliable [performance report](https://uptime.openstreetmap.org/).

 # Latest Reports